TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 What do people actually do?
 In my experience, it's rare for teams to bother with any of this.
 If they use transactions at all, it's with something short of full serializability that doesn't have scary performance warnings.
 It's easy to assume that it will all be fine and that those edge cases don't apply in our case.

 Sometimes it is fine.
 Particularly in the early days before your app takes off and you need to scale up.
 When that happens, whatever time you saved is traded in for reacting to intermittent, hard to reproduce bugs.
 Then you can play whack-a-mole mitigating specific problems as you identify them.

-If you're really unlucky, your database ends up in such a state that you have to give up on any idea of maintaining consistent state.
-Your app becomes a mess of patches and workarounds that allow some form of functionality to continue with bad data.
+If you're really unlucky, your database ends up in such a mess that you have to give up on any idea of maintaining consistent state.
+Your app becomes a tangle of patches and workarounds that allow some form of functionality to continue with bad data.

 Unfortunately there is no silver bullet that lets you avoid having to think.
 You need to think about what consistent state you actually need, how that should be exposed through your API and what database features to use in maintaining consistency.